socky/socky-api/SPECIFICATION.md

     { 'event' => 'socky:connection_established', 'id' => '<connection_id>' }

 Connection_id should be unique identifier of connection.
 It should contain from 1 to 20 alphanumeric characters encoded as string.
 Browser should save that id - it will be required to further identifying of connection.

+## Connecting to public channel

+Any connected browser can subscribe to public channel.
+In order to do so browser should send to server following hash:

+    { 'event' => 'socky:subscribe', 'channels' => 'desired_channel' }

+If browser want to subscribe to multiple channels in the same time then name of channel should be changed to array of names:

+    { 'event' => 'socky:subscribe', 'channels' => ['channel1', 'channel2'] }

+In return to such request server should join browser to channel and return:

+    { 'event' => 'socky_internal:subscription_successful', 'channels' => <requested_channels> }

+If (for any reason) server will not be able to join browser to channel then it should return:

+    { 'event' => 'socky_internal:subscription_unsuccessful', 'channels' => <requested_channels> }